Hydroseeding Services in Fairhaven, MA

 Slope applications favor hydroseeding on steep grades.
 Sod on steep slopes can slip before rooting establishes.
 Hydroseeding bonds to slopes immediately and holds soil during establishment period.
 Very steep slopes often get hydroseeded because sod installation becomes impractical.

-Erosion control begins faster with sod but hydroseeding provides adequate protection.
+Erosion control begins faster with sod, but hydroseeding provides adequate protection.
 Sod holds soil immediately.
 Hydroseeding mulch layer protects soil within hours of application.
 Both prevent erosion but sod works better for severe conditions.

 Ideal Applications for Hydroseeding